WhiteMagic2014/gpt-magic/README.md

 ### 1.6.0

-- new: The CreateChatCompletionRequest function can now call other functions.
+- New: The CreateChatCompletionRequest function can now call other functions.
 For more information on how to call functions, please refer to [here](https://platform.openai.com/docs/guides/gpt/function-calling)
-- new: Two new models, gpt_3p5_turbo_0613 and gpt_3p5_turbo_16k, have been added to the GptModel.class
+- New: Two new models, gpt_3p5_turbo_0613 and gpt_3p5_turbo_16k, have been added to the GptModel.class
-- new: The ChatMessage.class now includes a message function, and a new ChatFunction.class has been added for calling functions within the model.
+- New: The ChatMessage.class now includes a message function, and a new ChatFunction.class has been added for calling functions within the model.

 ```